 You don’t have to.

-If your mental or emotional harm is tied to work or a work injury, you might qualify for benefits including medical care—but there are conditions you must satisfy.
+If your mental or emotional harm is tied to work or a work injury in South Carolina, you might qualify for benefits including medical care—but there are conditions you must satisfy.

 What you’ve got to prove depends on how you sustained psychological harm.
-You’ll need to consult an experienced workers’ compensation attorney to help you see the problem and the solution clearly, and to speak up for you if you can’t.
+Get peace of mind from an experienced workers’ compensation attorney to help you see the problem and the solution clearly, and to speak up for you if you can’t.

-Here’s how the most common work accident emotional damage gets benefits.
+Here’s how the most common work accident emotional damage gets South Carolina workers’ comp benefits.

 How To Qualify

 There are two primary ways to qualify for psychological injury benefits.
 You’ve got to prove your mental injury was caused by either…